Askaholic/crypto/README.md

 # crypto
-Implementations of some common cryptographic alrorithms
+Implementations of some common cryptographic algorithms